Slow Cooker Georgia Pot Roast

 • Carrots and potatoes can be added to this meal to make it complete — add these at the beginning of the cooking time.

-How to make
+How to serve

-• Mashed potatoes are my go to for serving these kinds of buttery pot roasts!
+• Mashed potatoes are my go-to for serving these kinds of buttery pot roasts!

 • Steamed rice is a great option!
 The plain white rice goes great with the salty roast.